sagade/CARNIVAL/CBC-Examples/README.md

 # CBC implementation of CARNIVAL

-Here we show two simple exmples about how to run CARNIVAL with the free [CBC](https://projects.coin-or.org/Cbc) solver.
+Here we show two simple exmples (one toy and one real-case study) about how to run CARNIVAL with the free [CBC](https://projects.coin-or.org/Cbc) solver.

 **This repository it is not at it's final version and it will be constantly updated in the following weeks before merging it to the main
 CARNIVAL branch.**